kostaslbc/Rc-planes-live-map/README.md

 Team Leader

-  Team Leader should click Scan BLE devices and wait for LoraGPSxxx device.He must choose the device LoraGPS1 for the first plane (TX16s) and do the same (Scan BLE devices) for his  buddies devices also.
-(LoraGPS2 etc).
+  Team Leader should click Scan BLE devices and wait for RC_Planexxx device.He must choose the device RC_plane1 for the first plane (TX16s) and do the same (Scan BLE devices) for his  buddies devices also.
+(RC_Plane2 etc).
   After every succesfull connection the Team Leader should see all the rc planes (connected TX16s) on the map.